httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 {{response-header-field-syntax}}, the UA MUST evaluate the connection on which the header field was received for compliance with the UA's CT Policy, and then process the Expect-CT header field as follows.

+If the connection does not comply with the UA's CT Policy (i.e., the connection is not CT-qualified), then the UA MUST NOT update any Expect-CT metadata.
+If the header field includes a `report-uri` directive, the UA SHOULD send a report to the specified `report-uri` ({{header-field-processing-reporting}}).

 If the connection complies with the UA's CT Policy (i.e., the connection is CT-qualified), then the UA MUST either: